| Phelps is proud to present four new quality Non-Asbestos

 -

-Both temperature tests are performed for 16 consecutive hours
+Both temperature tests are performed

 under the stress load of 7250 PSI.